 In the normal course of business, we enter into contracts with CROs and other third parties for preclinical studies and clinical trials, research and development supplies and other testing and manufacturing services.
-These contracts generally do not contain minimum purchase commitments and provide for termination on notice, and therefore are cancellable contracts.
-These payments are not included in the table above as the amount and timing of such payments are not known as of March 31, 2020.
+These contracts generally do not contain minimum purchase commitments and provide for termination 30 to 90 days' prior written notice, and therefore are cancellable contracts.
+These payments are not included in the table above as the amount and timing of such payments are not known as of December 31, 2020.